 A well-designed website is one of the most important elements of a successful marketing strategy.

 Your website should be stylish and include the following:

 - Fast loading times

-- Your direct contact information
+- Clear contact information

-- Clear calls to action
+- Clear call to action

 - Detailed information on your services

 In addition, you can boost your credibility and expertise by including real customer testimonials; listing your affiliations, awards, and certifications; and displaying some of your more notable clients’ logos on your homepage.

 Case studies are also an excellent way to demonstrate the services you offer and the positive outcomes that you generate for your clients.

 It’s important to test your website for design appeal, ease of use, functionality, and load time on mobile as well.